kpobrien/JosephsonCircuits.jl/README.md

 # Installation:

-To install the latest release of the package, [install Julia](https://julialang.org/downloads/), start Julia, and enter the following command:
+To install the latest release of the package, [install Julia using Juliaup](https://github.com/JuliaLang/juliaup), start Julia, and enter the following command:
 ```
 using Pkg
 Pkg.add("JosephsonCircuits")